-CT includes contrast-enhanced studies and the safe and appropriate selection of CT contrast agents for the patient presentation.
+CT may contrast-enhanced studies which requires the safe and appropriate selection of CT contrast agents for the patient presentation.

 The safe use of contrast agents and/or any other medicines used in connection with CT examinations must be assessed under Domain 1, Key capability 8 - Apply knowledge of safe and effective use of medicines.